Edinburgh-Genome-Foundry/pdf_reports/README.rst

    :target: https://coveralls.io/github/Edinburgh-Genome-Foundry/pdf_reports?branch=master

-*PDF Reports* (complete documentation `here <https://edinburgh-genome-foundry.github.io/pdf_reports/>`_)is a Python library to create nice-looking PDF reports from HTML or `Pug <https://pugjs.org>`_ templates.
+*PDF Reports* (complete documentation `here <https://edinburgh-genome-foundry.github.io/pdf_reports/>`_) is a Python library to create nice-looking PDF reports from HTML or `Pug <https://pugjs.org>`_ templates.
 It features modern-looking components (via the `Semantic UI <https://semantic-ui.com/>`_ framework) and provides routines to embed tables or plots in the documents.

 Example of use